KorbinY/Unpacking-LLM-Political-Bias/README.md

+## Overview
-# Repository for *Beyond Partisan Leaning: A Comparative Analysis of Political Bias in Large Language Models*
+This is the repo of our work *Beyond Partisan Leaning: A Comparative Analysis of Political Bias in Large Language Models*

 > *Note: The paper title may change depending on submission policies.*
 > *This work is currently under review.*